desmarais-lab/NetworkInference/README.md

 It's always good practice to visually inspect the data before working with it.
 The `NetworkInference` package provides functionality to visualize the cascade data.

-The `summary.cascades()` provieds quick summary statistics on the cascade data.
+The function `summary.cascades()` provides quick summary statistics on the cascade data:

 ``` r
 summary(policy_cascades)